beautiful-numbers/lehmer-lean/README.md

 artifacts.

 Therefore, observing that `PierreDeFermat.lean` is an aggregator neither proves nor refutes the formalization.
-It only identifies the final assembly point.
+It identifies the final assembly point.
 A complete review must trace each consumed closure obligation to its branch/range endpoint and check the granularity of the proof data there.